khoinguyen/vertx-module-manager/README.md

 The above configuration shall deploy `mod-mongo-persistor`, `mod-work-queue` and `mod-auth-mgr`, once deploy it will notify to the address configured.

 For the main verticle, just deploy this module with `container.config`.

+## Sample script for Javascript application

+I have a structure for simple application with single main verticle, you can just edit the `config.json` file to assemble new application easily.